St Andrews Activities

 Also during the summer the St Andrews Arts Council presents an Opera workshop (end of July) and a variety of classical concerts in July and August.
 Minister's Island has created a summer concert series that has become a must go to event.

-In addition watch for the occasional event at the Algonquin Hotel and Salty Towers.
+In addition watch for the occasional event at the Algonquin Hotel and even right here at Salty Towers!

 Spend early mornings at Indian Point or Pagan Point watching the sunrise or at the town wharf or the Blockhouse in the evenings to see sunsets.
 St Andrews does sunrise and sunset very well!
 All forms of yellows, oranges pinks and reds can be seen and on a clear day or evening the change in the blue of the sky to indigo and mauve is really quite remarkable.

 A walk out on the ocean floor any time of day is a unique experience, rain or shine.
 Some brave souls take dips year-round as well.